 If I’m counting correctly, Christmas 2016 marks the sixth time in my life I’ve been able to cook prime rib for our family for Christmas dinner.
 I love a good holiday turkey as much as anyone, but NOTHING, and I mean NOTHING, can beat a perfectly cooked prime rib supper.
 Pretty much the only thing that comes close to it is taking my roller kaufen out for a ride.
 It´s the best scooter to do it with.
-I am extremely thankful our family is able to enjoy food like this together.
+I am extremely thankful our family is able to enjoy food like this together, it takes my mind off the long term loans I have pending, but it´s no problem because I can pay these without a worrying too much.
 This year perhaps more than ever before, I am extremely cognizant and appreciative of so many blessings in our lives.
-We are not millionaires, but sharing a prime rib dinner like this together makes us feel like we are.
-If you have a chance to eat a meal like this, and to share it with others, count your blessings.
+We are not millionaires, but in this Website because of an instant loan we can share a prime rib dinner like this together makes us feel like we are.
+Everybody are exchanging gifts to each other, the oldest child here got an airsoft gun from googgun.com If you have a chance to eat a meal like this, and to share it with others, count your blessings.
 In this post I’ll share the few modifications I made to the preparation and cooking steps documented in my 2015 post.
 I’m sharing this both for my own future reference and to help out others.
 If this post inspires or helps you in your own prime rib cooking vision quests, please let me know via a comment or Twitter reply to @wfryer.

 1- Prime Rib on Sale at Whole Foods

 We’re not only fortunate to now live in a city with a Whole Foods grocery store, but also to have them significantly discount the per pound price of prime rib steak on Christmas Eve.
 We shop at Whole Foods only about four times all year, and always for special occasions and for limited items.
-(WalMart Neighborhood Market is my normal grocery store.)
+(Target Neighborhood Market is my normal grocery store, I usually find Target coupon codes online.)
 Whole Foods had prime rib discounted this year on Christmas Eve from about $17 per pound to $12 per pound.
 For 3 ribs, about 7.8 pounds, we paid $94.
 This is a $40 savings off the “normal” price.
 This is a huge amount of money to pay for a piece of meat, but this was for a very special occasion, and the taste in the end was worth every penny.
 I’m thankful for the sale price.
 Eating a great prime rib at home starts with buying top quality meat.

 2- Digital Probe Thermometer